ambientum/ambientum/new-readme-wip.md

 ## Before Starting

-Before staging to use it, you should first know that ambientum can be used on 4 distinguish places:
+Before starting to use it, you should first know that ambientum can be used on 4 distinguish places:

 - To **replace** local **PHP** command line tools (Composer and global dependencies included)
 - To **replace** local **Node.JS** and node related resources (such as Gulp and NPM/Yarn)